Heart Transplant Done Right

 Who Needs a Heart Transplant?

-Last but certainly not the least qualification, patient’s immune system must be compatible with the donor’s heart, this is to avoid or reduce rejection after the surgery.
+Last but certainly not the least qualification, the patient’s immune system must be compatible with the donor’s heart.
+This is to avoid or reduce rejection after the surgery.

 The Heart Transplant Procedure in India